Abdillah/gulp-tarjeem/README.md

 # Gulp Tarjeem
+Modular advice: "Do one thing and do it well"
-> Javascript translation which compile the source into many locales.
+> Function-style javascript translation which compile the source into many locales.

 ## Usage